 Prescriptive standards have the advantage of being relatively easy for users to follow, but developing, testing, and validating such standards can be burdensome.
-Because prescriptive de-identification standards do not depend on the particulars of a specific case, there is a tendency for them to be more conservative than is necessary, resulting in an unnecessary decrease in data for corresponding levels of risk.
-Even so, there is no assurance that following a prescriptive standard actually produces the intended outcome.
+Because prescriptive de-identification standards do not depend on the particulars of a specific case, there is a tendency for them to be more conservative than is necessary, resulting in a decrease in data for corresponding levels of risk.
+Even so, there is typically no mathematically provable assurance that following a procedure specified by the standard actually produces the intended privacy-preserving outcome.

 Agencies that create prescriptive de-identification standards should ensure that data deidentified according to the standards have a sufficiently small risk of being re-identified consistent with the intended level of privacy protection.
-Such assurances frequently cannot be made unless formal privacy techniques, such as differential privacy, are employed.
-However, agencies may determine that public policy goals furthered by having an easyto-use prescriptive standard outweighs the risk of a standard that does not have provable privacy guarantees.
+Such assurances frequently cannot be made unless formal privacy techniques (e.g., differential privacy) are employed, and the assurances made by differential privacy are unlike the simplistic absolute assurances made in the context of traditional SDL techniques.
+Agencies may nevertheless determine that public policy goals furthered by having an easy-to-use prescriptive standard outweighs the risk of a standard that does not have provable privacy guarantees.
+If such determinations are made, they should be clearly documented.

 Prescriptive de-identification standards carry the risk that the standard may not sufficiently de-identify to avoid the risk of re-identification, especially as methodology advances and more data sources become available.

-A second risk when adopting prescriptive standards is that different agencies (or governments) may adopt inconsistent rules.
-In such a case, information that is legally de-identified for one purpose or in one jurisdiction may not be legally de-identified in another.
+A second risk is that different agencies (or governments) may adopt inconsistent rules.
+In such cases, information that is legally de-identified for one purpose or in one jurisdiction may not be legally de-identified in another.

 3.7.3.
-Performance-Based De-Identification Standards
+Risk-Based De-Identification Standards

-Performance-based de-identification standards specify the properties that de-identified data 1463 must have.
-For example, under the "Expert Determination" method of the HIPAA Privacy 1464 Rule, a technique for de-identifying data is sufficient if an appropriate expert applying 1465 generally accepted statistical and scientific principles and methods "determines that the 1466 risk is very small that the information could be used, alone or in combination with other 1467 reasonably available information, by an anticipated recipient to identify an individual who 1468 is a subject of the information" [89].
-The rule requires that experts document their methods 1469 and the results of their analyses.
-1470
+Risk-based de-identification standards specify the properties that de-identified data must have rather than the process that was used to create the de-identified data.
+For example, under the "Expert Determination" method of the HIPAA Privacy Rule, a technique for deidentifying is sufficient if an appropriate expert applying generally accepted statistical and scientific principles and methods "determines that the risk is very small that the information could be used, alone or in combination with other reasonably available information, by an anticipated recipient to identify an individual who is a subject of the information" [118].
+The rule requires that experts document their methods and the results of their analyses.

-Performance-based standards have the advantage of allowing users many different ways to solve a problem by leaving room for innovation.
+Risk-based standards have the advantage of allowing users many different ways to solve a problem by leaving room for innovation.
 Another advantage is that they can require the desired outcome rather than specifying an aspirational mechanism.